zlatinb/tiny-classifier/README.md

 ### Installation

-Install the `threadpoolctl` package and launch the `benchmark.py` file:
+Install the `threadpoolctl` package and launch the `benchmark.py` file to run a quick benchmark:
 ```bash
 pip install threadpoolctl
 ./benchmark.py --help